Over 93% of people who died with Covid-19 had underlying condition - CSO

 Chronic heart disease was by far the most common underlying condition among those who died with Covid-19, accounting for 44 per cent of cases.
 Other underlying conditions included kidney disease, liver disease, neurological disease, respiratory disease, cancer and diabetes.

-The vast majority of the 1,568 people with an underlying condition who died with coronavirus were aged over 65 (1,450 people), the CSO’s latest Deaths and Cases Bulletin series shows.
+The vast majority of the 1,568 people with an underlying condition who died with coronavirus were aged over 65 (1,450 people) with the median age at 83, the CSO’s latest Deaths and Cases Bulletin series shows.
 Of the 133 deaths among people aged 25-64, 87 per cent (116) had underlying conditions.

 The figures show more than 10 people have died from Covid-19 in each week of the last eight weeks .
-There is a sharp decline in the hospitalisation rate of people who tested positive with the virus.
+There has been a sharp decline in the hospitalisation rate of people with the virus.
 Of the 3,881 confirmed cases during the final week of October, 126 were admitted to hospital and less than five to ICU.
 This compares to the 688 people with Covid-19 who were hospitalised the week ending March 27th with an additional 95 people admitted to ICU.

-The number of weekly confirmed Covid-19 cases is less than 5,000 cases for he first time in four weeks up to and including October 30th , the CSO said.
+The number of weekly confirmed Covid-19 cases was less than 5,000 cases for he first time in four weeks up to October 30th, the CSO said.

 While there were 75,837 referrals for community testing during the last week of October, referral numbers have dropped, particularly among the 0-14 age group which fell from 18,629 to 10,935.
 However schools were closed for mid-term break during this week.

-A total of 99,657 tests were carried out last week with a positivity rate of 5.3 percent, down from 6.6 per cent the previous week.
+A total of 99,657 tests were carried out in the last week of October with a positivity rate of 5.3 percent, down from 6.6 per cent the previous week.
 In the final week of October, 175 healthcare workers tested positive for the virus.
 A total of 10,522 healthcare workers have tested positive or Covid-19 since March.

 Outbreaks in private homes have accounted for nearly half of all cases over the past month while nursing homes accounted for 9 per cent of cases and childcare facilities and schools together account for another 9 per cent.